11 Eye-Catching Business Card Design Trends (+10 Templates)

 Since business cards are still an important networking and marketing tool, keeping up with the latest trends is essential to ensure that your business card stands out and makes a great impression.

-Business card design trends in 2022 are all about artistic functionality.
-Not only should business cards have great design, but they should also offer value to your connections in addition to your contact info.
+Business card design trends in 2023 are all about artistic functionality.
+Not only should business cards have great design, but they should also offer value to your connections and contact info.

 Here are the top 11 business card design trends:

 Sustainable business cards ideas

 Eco-friendly companies and those with environmental values print business cards on more sustainable materials.
 It’s common knowledge that most business cards end up in the garbage.
 There is less waste with sustainable business cards, making a powerful statement.

 Sustainable business card materials include cork, recycled paper, and seeded paper.
 You don’t have to change your business card design to start using sustainable materials.
 Simply print your business card design on sustainable cardstock alternatives.